TeamArchie/ArchieHub/loader/README.md

--New script: ArchieHubMadCity
+- New script: ArchieHubMadCity

--Mad City script fixed on loading
+- Mad City script fixed on loading